benmarwick/JSTORr/README.md

 - correlations between two words over time (ie. plot the correlation of two 1-grams over time)
 - correlations between two sets of words over time (ie. plot the correlation two sets of multiple 1-grams over time)
 - all of the above with bigrams (a sequence of two words)
+- generating topic models with the `lda` package and MALLET (if you have it installed)

 How to install
 ----